junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 They part ways.

-Castiel walks along the street, Dean taking the opposite way heading to the mountains.
+Castiel walks along the street, Dean takes the opposite way heading to the mountains.

-When he looks back, he can't see Castiel already -- the crowd following the angel is like a moving wall, covering all the views.
+When he looks back, he can't see Castiel already -- the crowd following the angel is like a moving wall, covering all the views, not leaving a single glimpse of his wings.

 Dean thinks -- he wishes Castiel would be safe.
 And that he'll see the angel again.